Frequently Asked Questions

 Suppose that I apply and am admitted but I want to delay my admission one year.
 May I receive a deferred admission?
 If I received financial aid, may this be deferred?

-It is possible to defer admission by 12 months to the start of the Fall Quarter of the following year (it is only possible to start the program in the Fall Quarter).
+It is possible to defer admission by 12 months to the start of the Fall Quarter of the following year.
 Students who wish to defer their admission must notify us in writing.
 Granting of permission to defer admission is subject to approval by the department and The Graduate School, and any funding arrangements are not guaranteed and are subject to renegotiation.